-It might sound a bit strange serving a mix of Italian and Peruvian dishes together.
-However, when you read about the history of Peru you’ll discover that Italian immigrants were the second largest European group to settle in the country.
-You can order a selection of small plates to share – some dishes are Italian, others Peruvian and a selection were a fusion.
-We were there Saturday lunch time and ordered from the a la carte menu.
-We tried the slow roasted padrón peppers (which are Spanish but who cares I love them!) which arrived in a very cute mini Kilner jar.
+It might sound a bit strange, serving a mix of Italian and Peruvian dishes together.
+However, when you read about the history of Peru, you’ll discover that Italian immigrants were the second-largest European group to settle in the country.
+You can order a selection of small plates to share – some dishes are Italian, others Peruvian and a few are a fusion of the two.
+We were there Saturday lunchtime and ordered from the a la carte menu.
+We tried the slow-roasted padrón peppers (which are Spanish but who cares I love them!) which arrived in a very cute mini Kilner jar.
 We also tried a delightful little avocado and corn salad with a blackberry dressing which was refreshing and very pretty.

 Padrón Peppers with Maldon Sea Salt

 From the pizza, pasta and risotto section we went for the wild mushroom and ricotta ravioli with sage butter.
-This was delicious, the ravioli was perfectly al dente and you could taste the sage coming through.
-Other pasta options were tagliatelle with fruitti di mare or penne with cherry tomato crème and green chillies.
-Pizza choices were margherita with buffalo mozzarella, spicy ‘nduja salami with soft cheese or smoked BBQ chicken with coriander and chillies.
+This was delicious, the ravioli was perfectly al dente, and you could taste the sage coming through.
+Other pasta options were tagliatelle with Frutti di mare or penne with cherry tomato crème and green chillies.
+Pizza choices were Margherita with buffalo mozzarella, spicy ‘nduja salami with soft cheese or smoked BBQ chicken with coriander and chillies.
 Alternatively, you can try the chicken and spinach risotto.

 Wild Mushroom and Ricotta Ravioli with Sage Butter

-The tiny crunchy tacos were tasty but they are very small.
+The tiny crunchy tacos are tasty, but they are tiny.
 You get two per servings with a choice of tomato salsa, salmon with jalapeno sauce, tuna with chilli lemon, scallop ceviche or spicy chicken with yoghurt.
 These are more of a flavour hit than something which is going to fill you up.
-They are just too cute so worth ordering just to admire them.
+They are just too cute, so worth ordering just so you can admire them.

 Homeboy enjoyed his sea bass ceviche with avocado, white corn and red onion.
 Other options included rock shrimp, lobster, organic salmon with celery or tomato.
 If you haven’t tried ceviche before it’s a seafood dish made from raw fish cured in citrus juices spiced with chilli peppers.